Nimrazia/Spotify-Track-Popularity-Analysis/README.md

 - **Data Cleaning:** Identified and corrected a physically impossible loudness outlier (a value of ~800,000 dB, which is not possible — loudness is always negative), removed exact duplicate rows, and handled missing values using median imputation.
 - **Feature Engineering:** Constructed a binary popularity target (`popularity_binary`) by splitting tracks at the median popularity score; label-encoded the `track_genre` column for use in supervised models.
 - **Exploratory Data Analysis (EDA):** Visualised distributions of all 17 features, examined missing value patterns, analysed genre frequency, and explored correlations between audio features and popularity.
-- **Regression:** Predicted exact popularity scores (0–100) and compared Linear Regression, Ridge Regression, Decision Tree, Random Forest, and Gradient Boosting regressors using MAE, RMSE, and R².
+- **Predictive Modelling (Regression):** Predicted exact popularity scores (0–100) and compared Linear Regression, Ridge Regression, Decision Tree, Random Forest, and Gradient Boosting regressors using MAE, RMSE, and R².
-- **Classification:** Predicted whether a track is popular or not using Logistic Regression, Decision Tree, Random Forest, KNN, SVM, and Gradient Boosting classifiers with 5-fold cross-validation, hyperparameter tuning, and evaluation via accuracy, F1, and ROC-AUC.
+- **Predictive Modelling (Classification):** Predicted whether a track is popular or not using Logistic Regression, Decision Tree, Random Forest, KNN, SVM, and Gradient Boosting classifiers with 5-fold cross-validation, hyperparameter tuning, and evaluation via accuracy, F1, and ROC-AUC.
-- **Clustering:** Grouped tracks by their nine core audio features (without genre labels) using K-Means and DBSCAN, evaluated cluster quality with silhouette score and Davies–Bouldin index, and used PCA for 2D visualisation.
+- **Clustering (Descriptive Analytics):** Grouped tracks by their nine core audio features (without genre labels) using K-Means and DBSCAN, evaluated cluster quality with silhouette score and Davies–Bouldin index, and used PCA for 2D visualisation.

 ---